Gymnure: Description

-Although the gymnures are more closely related to the hedgehogs, full-grown gymnures superficially resemble large rats, shrews, and opossums.
+Although the gymnures are closest related to the hedgehogs, full-grown gymnures superficially resemble large rats, shrews, and opossums as a result of convergent evolution.

 The gymnure's body plan is believed to resemble that of the earliest mammals, with a large, toothy head about 1/3 the length of the total body, a naked furless tail for balance and thermoregulatory purposes, and a plantigrade stance.
 In direct contrast to the closely related hedgehogs, gymnures are not spiny.

-They also have an outstanding sense of smell, and tactile response in the snout region.

-Distribution and habitat

-Gymnures inhabit moist jungle terrain in various locales of Southeast Asia, including Vietnam, Sumatra, China and the Malay Peninsula.

-Behaviour

 Gymnures are primarily carnivorous.
-They are nocturnal or crepuscular: they come out to forage at twilight or in the night to search the forest floor, using smell to find the animals that they eat.
+They are nocturnal or crepuscular: they come out to forage at twilight or in the night to search the forest floor, using their outstanding sense of smell and tactile response in the snout region, to forage for food.
 Gymnures eat various arthropods, mice, small reptiles and amphibians, with occasional fruit and fungi.